Rural Alaska Students in One-Health Research

 Participate in the Sitka Whalefest

-Whalefest consists of dynamic science presentations, virtual discussion sessions, educational workshops and an ocean science quiz competition.
+Whalefest consists of dynamic science presentations, student discussion sessions, educational workshops and an ocean science quiz competition.

 Earn college credits

-Students will learn skills for college success, meet with current college students and receive personalized advising to develop their interests and achieve their goals.
+Students will learn skills for college success and receive personalized advising to develop their interests and achieve their goals.

-In addition, students will earn a total of 2-4 college credits through the University of Alaska Southeast while attending courses in Sitka and online in their home communities.
-During the fall they take BIOL 175 Current Topics in Marine Research while attending the virtual Whalefest Symposium.
-During the spring they will take BIOL 101 Introduction to Biological Research Techniques over distance.
+In addition, students will earn college credits through the University of Alaska Southeast.
+During the fall, students travel to Sitka to take BIOL 175 Current Topics in Marine Research (1 credit) while attending the Whalefest Symposium.
+During the spring they will take BIOL 101 Introduction to Biological Research Techniques (1-3 credits) online in their home communities while doing research with local tribal mentors.